amized/react-sequencer/README.md

 #### `sequencer.play(): Function`

 Starts the sequencer, or continues playing if the sequencer was paused.
+If this is called when the sequencer is in a `complete` state, it will jump back to the start and begin playing.

 #### `sequencer.pause(): Function`